needle-mirror/com.unity.render-pipelines.high-definition/Documentation~/Render-Pipeline-Wizard.md

 ## Project Migration Quick-links

-When upgrading a project from the built-in render pipeline to HDRP, you need to do convert your Materials.
+When upgrading a project from the built-in render pipeline to HDRP, you need to do upgrade your Materials.
 Use the following utility functions to help with the upgrade process:

-- **Convert All Built-in Materials to HDRP**: Upgrades every Material in your Unity Project to HDRP Materials.
+- **Upgrade Project Materials to High Definition Materials**: Upgrades every Material in your Unity Project to HDRP Materials.
-- **Convert Selected Built-in Materials to HDRP**: Upgrades every Material currently selected to HDRP Materials.
+- **Upgrade Selected Materials to High Definition Materials**: Upgrades every Material currently selected to HDRP Materials.
 - **Upgrade HDRP Materials to Latest Version:** Upgrades every Material in your Unity Project to the latest version.

 The lighting will not match as HDRP use a different attenuation function than built-in and use correct math to handle lighting model.
 There is no function that can convert the look.
 Thus the lighting will require to be redone.